apache/flink-cdc/docs/content/quickstart/mysql-starrocks-pipeline-tutorial.md

     docker-compose exec mysql mysql -uroot -p123456
     ```

-Then, modify schema and record in MySQL, and the tables of Starrocks will change the same in real time：
+Then, modify schema and record in MySQL, and the tables of StarRocks will change the same in real time：
 1. insert one record in `orders` from MySQL:

    ```sql